UnderstandLingBV/Tuktu/documentation/processors/ml/clustering/tuktu.ml.processors.clustering.KMeansApplyProcessor..json.md

     - Will this model be cleaned up once EOF is reached.

     * **data_field** *(type: string)* `[Required]`
     - The field the data resides in.
-Data must be of type Seq[Int].
+Data must be of type Seq[Double].

-    * **estimate** *(type: boolean)* `[Optional, default = true]`
-    - If set to true, the coefficients of the regression model are estimated before applying the model.
-If set to false, it is assumed that the model is deserialized from pre-stored coefficients.